Hillary Clinton Hit With Memoir Embarrassment: Book Price-Slashed For Bargain Bin (Opinion)

 The rather large table at which Hillary is seated is outlined in untouched place settings in front of several empty seats.
 Her water glass is the only one filled on this circular table.
 A subtle clue to the holiday season is suggested with the plush red poinsettia plant looming behind Hillary on a windowsill.

 Together, these pictures tell a story, a rather sad story, of one woman’s downfall.
-The latest photo of her book with the bright red clearance sticker seems to mirror her clearance out of Washington due to the lost election.
+The latest photo of her book with the bright orange clearance sticker seems to mirror her clearance out of Washington due to the lost election.
 Biz Pac Review suggests “that’s gotta to sting,” when referring to the slashed price tag on her book.
 They also report that she’s not getting “any sympathy” from the social media users today.
 Richard Young tweets that the price of her book at $4.95 “is still $4.95 too much.”

 Duane Bentzen tweeted that while “that’s a very deep discount,” he doesn’t think that even giving the book away will work at getting rid of them.
 A book review in the Telegraph describes the book as; “At a stupefying 596 pages, Hard Choices contains Clinton’s reflections on her time as US secretary of state, but it is many things besides a memoir.”
 Hillary’s book almost immediately appeared to have an ill-fated future as reviews were not favorable, with the Telegraph citing a CNN commentator dubbing the book as “50 shades of boring.”
 Perhaps with all the bad reviews Hillary was waiting for the day when her memoir became a bargain basement item, but it still can’t feel good.
 The book can be found online for a variety of slashed prices and now offered at a fraction of its original cost.